Gaza war: Initial Israeli counter-operation (October 2023)

 The IDF began Israel's counter-attack several hours after the Hamas-led invasion.
 The first helicopters sent to support the military reached the Israeli areas surrounding the Gaza Strip an hour after the fighting began.
 Their crews encountered difficulties in determining which places were occupied by invading militants, and distinguishing between Israeli civilians, IDF soldiers, and Palestinian militants on the ground.
 A June 2024 UN report and a July 2024 Haaretz investigation revealed that the IDF ordered the Hannibal Directive to be used, killing an unknown number of Israeli civilians and soldiers.

-The attack was a complete surprise to the Israelis.
 In a televised broadcast, Benjamin Netanyahu, Prime Minister of Israel, announced that the country was at war.
 He threatened to "turn all the places where Hamas is organized and hiding into cities of ruins", called Gaza "the city of evil", and urged its residents to leave.
 Overnight, Israel's Security Cabinet voted to act to bring about the "destruction of the military and governmental capabilities of Hamas and Palestinian Islamic Jihad".
 The Israel Electric Corporation, which supplies 80% of Gaza's electricity, cut off power to the area.
 The IDF declared a "state of readiness for war", mobilized tens of thousands of army reservists, and declared a state of emergency for areas within 80 km of Gaza.
-The Yamam counterterrorism unit was deployed, along with four new divisions, augmenting 31 existing battalions.
-Reservists were reported deployed in Gaza, in the West Bank, and along borders with Lebanon and Syria.
-Residents near Gaza were asked to stay inside, while civilians in southern and central Israel were "required to stay next to shelters".
-The southern region of Israel was closed to civilian movement, and roads were closed around Gaza and Tel Aviv.
 While Ben Gurion Airport and Ramon Airport remained operational, multiple airlines cancelled flights.
 On 9 or 10 October, Hamas offered to release all civilian hostages held in Gaza if Israel would call off its planned invasion of the Gaza Strip, but the Israeli government rejected the offer.